What Is a Joint Venture Agreement?

 Ensure you abide by federal, state, and local laws for your joint venture’s activities.
 For example, if you plan to use the labor of another entity’s employees as part of your joint venture agreement, you must follow applicable labor laws.

-Depending on the industry to which your joint venture belongs, you might also need to acquire a business license or permit to legally operate.
+You might also need to acquire a business license or permit to legally operate, depending on the industry to which your joint venture belongs.